CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 ### Domain and Address Replacements
 [Back to Top](#top)

-> **Note**
-Domains should always be mapped, but address replacements are optional and usually only need to be provided when you have specialist requirements.
+> **Note**: Domains should always be mapped, but address replacements are optional and usually only need to be provided when you have specialist requirements.
 CloudM Migrate maps usernames and email addresses automatically if they have been configured in the user list however if you need to map unlisted users you can add them to the Address Replacements File.

 There are a number of options which control how replacements are performed.
 It is important to understand how these applied, in which order and under which conditions.
 It is possible to end up with incorrect email addresses if the options are not fully understood.